omahs/resolution-service/README.md

 The `/domains`, `/records`, and `/reverse` endpoints require an API key for authentication.
 The resolution service provides a function to enroll API keys for accessing these endpoints.

-To add a new API key to the resolution service, make a `POST` request to the `/enroll` endpoint with the `RESOLUTION_APP_AUTH_KEY` in the `service.env` file and API key details, like so:
+To enroll a new API key into the resolution service, make a `POST` request to the `/enroll` endpoint with the `RESOLUTION_APP_AUTH_KEY` in the `service.env` file and API key details, like so:

 ```shell
 curl --location --request POST '/enroll' \